Lake Speed: 1995–1998

-After the University of Nebraska backed out of their sponsorship, Speed and Melling ran a limited 1997 season.
+In September 1996, the University of Nebraska–Lincoln announced a three year sponsorship deal with the assistance of former Husker linebacker Trev Alberts.
+However, the sponsorship never saw the track due to a disagreement over sharing space on the car with other sponsors.Speed and Melling ran a limited 1997 season.
 Speed qualified for all 25 races he attempted.
-Lake and the team raced to a solid 12th-place finish in the Pontiac Excitement 400 at Richmond, then followed that up with a sixth-place qualifying effort at Atlanta.
+Lake and the team raced to a solid twelfth place finish in the Pontiac Excitement 400 at Richmond, then followed that up with a sixth-place qualifying effort at Atlanta.
 During the midpoint of the season, the No. 9 car was filmed for the TV movie Steel Chariots.
-In the Miller 400 at Michigan, Speed earned his and the team's best finish of the season, an 11th.
-A few races later, Speed finished 12th in the Brickyard 400.
+In the Miller 400 at Michigan, Speed earned his and the team's best finish of the season, an eleventh.
+A few races later, Speed finished twelfth in the Brickyard 400.
 At Richmond in the Exide NASCAR Select Batteries 400, Speed seemed to have one of the stronger cars, leading three laps through a series of green flag pit stops.
 However, during the stop, the crew bolted the left side tires on the right side and the right side tires on the left, forcing Speed to make multiple pit stops and dropping him out of a chance of having a good finish.
 A few races later, Lake had a 14th-place run at Martinsville in the Hanes 500.
-The Melling team was able to get sponsorship for the last four races of the season from Advantage Camo, their best finish being 17th at Rockingham's AC Delco 400.
+The Melling team was able to get sponsorship for the last four races of the season from Advantage Camo, their best finish being seventeenth at Rockingham's AC Delco 400.
 Speed finished 35th in the points standings.